Protocentral/protocentral_healthypi4_flutter/README.md

-# protocentral_healthypi4_flutter
+# ProtoCentral HealthyPi Connect App

-Flutter code for the BLE companion app for the HealthyPi 4 monitor
+BLE companion app for iOS and Android for use with HealthyPi v4